msawczyn/EFDesigner/VSMarketplace blurb.md

 **ChangeLog**

-1.0.3.10
+1.0.4.0
 *    Bug fixes for exceptions thrown when bad input to model attributes as text
-*   Added MinLength string property
+*    Added MinLength string property (used in EF6 only as of this writing)
 *    Modified attribute parser to accept MinLength
+*    Added ColumnName property to model attribute
+*    Added MEF extension capability !
 *    Added some unit tests
+*    Added some documentation updates
+*    Changed version to 1.0.4.0 due to MEF capability

 1.0.3.9